rscipher001/creator_api/README.md

 - Stripe login: `stripe login`
 - Listen to webhooks in local: `stripe listen --forward-to localhost:3000/api/webhook/stripe`

-## Automatd Test cases
+## Automated Test cases

 - Code 1: One table called countries with name and description (Done)
-- One table called Forms with all type of fields
+- One table called Forms with all types of fields
 - One table that belongs to user
-- One table that belongs to the user and another table like state
+- One table belongs to the user and another table like the state
-- One table that belongs to the user and another table like state and uses parent routes
+- One table belongs to the user and another table like state and uses parent routes
-- Two tables with many to many relations
+- Two tables with many-to-many relations
-- Two tables with many to many relations and both belongs to the user
+- Two tables with many-to-many relations and both belong to the user
+- One table with storage.
 - One global singleton
 - One singleton to the user
 - One singleton that belongs to another table